tjaekel/Teesny_4_1/README.md

 - USB VCP UART shell (for interactive commands)
 - SPI master, with "spiclk" and "rawspi" commands (change speed, send any SPI transaction via command line)
 - use SPI in DMA mode (fastest speed on SPI possible)
-- ETH HTTPD server - up and running running
+- ETH HTTPD server - up and running (port 80 and 8080, 2x)
 - code to run SPI also as slave (compile option)
 - initialize and use SD Card (from command line)
+- start TFTP from command line

 ## Work Items
 - add TFTP to/from SD Card via ETH - DONE<br>